-When you conceive the fertilised egg travels down one of your fallopian tube and into the uterus.
+When you conceive, the fertilised egg travels down one of your fallopian tube and into the uterus.
 There it lands on the surface of the uterus, which has a rich blood supply and burrows into the lining of your uterus.
 This embryo quickly needs oxygen and energy to make the miraculous change from a few cells to a fully developed baby.

 A structure called a placenta develops in the lining of your womb it grafts itself onto the lining of the uterus with a blood supply that allows oxygen and energy to pass from your blood supply to your baby’s blood supply.
+The placenta also passes antibodies and immunity from Mum to baby particularly in the last three months of pregnancy.

 Oxygen and energy (fats, carbohydrates, proteins) travel from the placenta into the baby.